paulm17/raikou/README.md

 ## Roadmap

-- [x] Create a postcss script to purge unused CSS
 - [x] Enable react server components and split packages to server and client
 - [x] Tree-shaking for client build
 - [x] Replace the context provider that components use for state
 - [x] Match or significantly improve the amount of data that is sent on each full request
+- [x] Create a postcss script to purge unused CSS
 - [x] Replace Mantine ColorScheme code with Next-Themes
-- [ ] Upgrade tailwind to the new release supporting LightningCSS (tailwind v4?)
-- [ ] With the new tailwind release, migrate the postcss script to a LightningCSS transformer.
-Investigate a Rust port.
-- [ ] With the new tailwind release, investigate whether it's possible to port the current plugins to css files and whether components can access the theme
 - [x] Create a <a href="https://daisyui.com/docs/themes/">theme switcher</a>
       similar to Daisy UI.
 See the
       <a href="https://github.com/paulm17/raikou/blob/main/apps/web/app/themer/page.tsx">/themer